Drakx/UITableView-Header-Grouped-By-Date/README.md

-UITableView-Header-Grouped-By-Date
+UITableView Header Grouped By Date
 ==================================

-Example project of how core data can group the UITableView section headers with dates
+Very basic example using CoreData to group the UITableView Section Header's with the NSDate

+Might be useful to someone.